pnicolauc/books-challenge/docs/server.md

 ### Authentication

 Authentication is done using BASIC authentication.
 When initialized, the system has only one single user, the system admin which is configured through env variables.
 Authenticated users can register other users.
+User passwords are always encrypted before they are persisted in the database.

 Some endpoints are protected by the authentication middleware while others are not.